devilry/trix2/docs/administrator/add_course.rst

 Type the name and set the category to **Course** and click save.

 Finally set the period tag by clicking the magnifier icon next to the **Active Period:** field.
-Choose an existing tag if it's already defined otherwise click **Add Tag** and type the info.
+Choose an existing tag if it's already defined otherwise click **Add Tag** [#periodtag]_ and type the info.

 .. image:: ../images/add_period_tag.png

 Click save.

+.. [#periodtag] A period is a tag with a special category that act as a period.
+The active period is just one of the defined period tags making it possible to easily switch between periods.